Complete Guide

 Many agencies claim to do 'technical SEO,' but what they actually do is run a basic crawler and send you the automated list of errors.
 This is not a documented system: it is a clerical task.
 The worst SEO companies ignore the deep, structural issues that affect how search engines index your site.

 They leave you with Technical Debt that compounds over time.
 I have seen sites with thousands of duplicate pages, broken internal linking structures, and server configurations that make it impossible for Google to crawl them efficiently.
-The agency's response?
-'We need more content.'
-This is like trying to fill a bucket with a hole in the bottom.

-In practice, Technical SEO for regulated verticals requires a deep understanding of how infrastructure affects trust signals.
 If your site is slow, insecure, or difficult to navigate, no amount of 'backlinks' will save it.
 A true specialist will prioritize a clean infrastructure before ever suggesting a content campaign.
+They ensure the foundation is built for compounding authority, not just temporary visibility.

 Conduct regular crawl budget audits to ensure efficiency.